 Feeding fifteen people on a poor farm was difficult, so Helena and Marysia took matters into their own hands.
 Each week they traveled to Warsaw to sell vegetables that were grown on the Malinski farm.
 They also became involved with the black market in order to get a little more money for bread.
 Konstantyna stayed at the farm and helped Anna and Jan with the field work.

 Because they lived in a small community, denunciation by neighbors was a constant threat for the Malinski family.
 The Germans searched the farm several times, and members of the local guard warned them on several occasions that the entire family could be shot for hiding Jews.
 Because of the threat to the family and fear of being recognized by former acquaintances, Marysia and Konstantyna decided to move to another region where they were not known.
-Halina made the move more complicated, since she spoke only Yiddish.
-Helena and Regina agreed to care for the child.
+As Halina spoke only Yiddish, Helena and Regina agreed to care for the child.
 Halina stayed with them for the remainder of the war.
 After the war, Marysia moved to the United States; Konstantyna and Halina moved to Israel.

 Helena died years ago.